Functional Medicine Suggestions for Better Sleep

 - Sleep on the highest quality bed linens you can afford.

 - Consider taking natural supplements to aid your sleep:

 Melatonin—1–5 mg to fall asleep and/or 5–20 mg time released melatonin to stay asleep

 - To decrease nighttime cortisol or stress consider using ashwaganda, phosphorylated serine, lactium casein decapeptide, L-theanine or other calming herbs.

 - Establish an evening herbal tea habit, such as lemon balm and passion flower, to support relaxation and sleep onset.

 - Consider ½ hour exposure to a blue or 10,000 lux bright light (first thing in the morning) if you are going to bed too late and want to shift to an earlier bedtime.

-This article is republished with permission from The Institute for Functional Medicine.
+This article is republished on the Richmond Integrative & Functional Medicine site with permission from The Institute for Functional Medicine.
 The original, printed article may be downloaded here.